Things to see and do in this historic Scottish market town

 Caerlaverock Castle, a medieval stronghold, is also well worth a visit as is the adjacent WWT Wetland Centre.

-For families with young children, there are two farm parks with play areas, Dalscone and Mabie Farm Park, as well as Mabie Forest Walk.
+areas, Dalscone and Mabie Farm Park, as well as Mabie Forest Walk.

 National Cycle Route 7 links Sunderland to Inverness.